orblivion/lbry-wallet-sync-draft/spec/sync.md

 # Merging - Multiple Incoming

-Now let's consider a similar scenario: Device B is forced to merge in changes from Device A _twice_ before being able to push back the result.
+Now let's alter the scenario a little more.
+This time, Device B is forced to merge in changes from Device A _twice_ before being able to push back the result.

-It begins the same way as the basic merge: Device A and Device B both create changes (c-1 and c-2 respectively).
+It begins the same way as before: Device A and Device B both create changes (c-1 and c-2 respectively).
 They both try to push their updated wallets as Sequence 6, and Device A gets there first.
 Device B is blocked, and pulls the new Sequence 6 (just created by Device A) from the server.

 Device B merges in its change c-2 with Sequence 6 (containing c-1 created by Device A).
 Both c-1 and c-2 are originally on top of _Sequence 5_, so Sequence 5 will be the merge baseline.